atra2396/green-blog/static/_posts/mistakes-ive-made-unit-testing.md

 <br>

 In short: be careful with abstraction in unit tests.
-Unit tests can seem like a safe space free from the typical burdens of good design, but adopting such a mindset will surely lead to pain and suffering to your future self, and may even scare away the new guy...
+Unit tests can seem like a safe space, free from the typical burdens of good design, but adopting such a mindset will surely lead to pain and suffering to your future self.
+And who knows, they may even scare away the new guy...